confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 When you have all the connectors that you need, configure ksqlDB to find them.

-!!!important
+!!! important
     You must restart all of the ksqlDB servers to finish installing the new connectors.

 ### Configuring ksqlDB